You need the best OBD2 scanner to be able to scan your vehicles for problems and keep them well-maintained.

 It also covers all basic features.

 VW is one of the most luxurious brands but sadly, not many scanners can support this brand.
-Here are some good options to try:
+Here is an option to try:

-Since Toyota is among the most popular brands, most tools will support Toyota models, however here are some of the best options:
+Since Toyota is among the most popular brands, most tools will support Toyota models, however this is the best option:

-● GM Scan Tools: People with GM models should look at these OBD2 scanners as they are reliable:
+People with GM models should look at this OBD2 scanners as it is reliable:

 It supports most GM cars manufactured in and after 1996.